 The transformation scene is tame today, with most of this being achieved through John Barrymores highly melodramatic acting.
 Barrymore gives the Mr Hyde role a creepy crepuscularity.
 The makeup people have given Hyde leering demoniac features and an absurd peaked skull that makes him look like a pinhead.
 It is, one suddenly realises, really a Lon Chaney [Sr] performance, a role that has been specifically designed to play into the silent eras fascination with on-screen grotesqueries and actor undergoing a remarkable physical transformation for the part.

 Other variations include the would-be sequels Son of Dr Jekyll (1951), Daughter of Dr Jekyll (1957) and Dr Jekyll and the Wolfman (1972); the comedy variations Abbott and Costello Meet Dr Jekyll and Mr Hyde (1953), The Ugly Duckling (1959), the Italian My Friend, Dr Jekyll (1960) and The Nutty Professor (1963) with Jerry Lewis and its remake The Nutty Professor (1996) with Eddie Murphy; versions where Dr Jekyll turns into a woman with Dr Jekyll and Sister Hyde (1971), the Italian comedy Dr Jekyll and the Gentle Lady (1971) and Dr Jekyll and Ms Hyde (1995); a Looney Tunes cartoon Dr Jekylls Hide (1954) where Sylvester the Cat transforms into a dog after taking the formula; the erotic/adult versions The Naughty Dr. Jekyll (1973), The Erotic Dr Jekyll (1976), Jekyll and Hyde (2000), Dr. Jekyll & Mistress Hyde (2003) and Jacqueline Hyde (2005); Dr Black and Mr Hyde (1976), a Blaxploitation version where Jekyll is a Black man who turns into a white-skinned monster; the amusing send-up Jekyll and Hyde ...
 Together Again (1982); a wacky childrens tv series Julia Jekyll and Harriet Hyde (1995); Killer Bash (1996) set in a frat house with an avenging female Jekyll; the excellent deconstruction Mary Reilly (1996), which tells the story from the point-of-view of Jekylls maid; while the tv series Jekyll and Hyde (2015) concerns Jekylls grandson (Tom Bateman) hunted by various parties during the 1930s.
-Dr Jekyll appears as a character in The League of Extraordinary Gentlemen (2003) played by Jason Flemyng and in the tv series Penny Dreadful (2014-6) played by Shazad Latif, which both feature team-ups between characters from Victorian fiction, while the animated The Pagemaster (1994) features a Dr Jekyll voiced by Leonard Nimoy.
+Dr Jekyll appears as a character in The League of Extraordinary Gentlemen (2003) played by Jason Flemyng, in the tv series Penny Dreadful (2014-6) played by Shazad Latif and in The Mummy (2017) played by Russell Crowe, which all feature team-ups between Famous Monsters, while the animated The Pagemaster (1994) features a Dr Jekyll voiced by Leonard Nimoy.

 Full film available here:-